-4. Parking Structures

-- a.
-If off-street parking is provided in a structure (above or below grade) that is integrated into the design of a building containing a principal use, the maximum building height may be increased by twenty-four (24) feet, subject to design review.
-This cannot be used in addition to the height increase incentive offered in Section III.H.6.
-(Mobility Hubs). - b.
+- 4. Parking Structures - a.
+If off-street parking is provided in a structure (above or below grade) that is integrated into the design of a building containing a principal use, the maximum building height may be increased by twenty-four (24) feet, subject to design review. - This cannot be used in addition to the height increase incentive offered in Section III.H.6.
+(Mobility Hubs). - (2) This cannot be used within the Euclid Subarea of the Euclid/Park Subdistrict or in the Mid-Century Subdistrict. - (3) Height increase is limited to 21 feet (2 stories) within the Park Subarea of the Euclid/Park Subdistrict south of Broadway Boulevard. - b.
 Parking structures shall be designed so that parked vehicles are screened from view at street level, through incorporation of design elements including, but not limited to, landscaping, pedestrian arcades, opaque barriers, occupied space, or display space. - c.
 Parking structures shall install one electric vehicle charging space for every 100 vehicular parking spaces provided. - d.
-Buildings containing Parking Structures shall comply with the following requirements: - (1) The ground floor of Parking Structures facing Broadway Boulevard, excluding driveways and pedestrian entrances, shall be built for uses other
+Buildings containing Parking Structures shall comply with the following requirements: - The ground floor of Parking Structures facing Broadway Boulevard, excluding driveways and pedestrian entrances, shall be built for uses other than parking and circulation, consistent with the required architectural articulation standards.

-- than parking and circulation, consistent with the required architectural articulation standards. - (2) Any portion of the parking garage visible from the Right-of-Way shall be screened with material and designed consistent with the primary building design. - (3) Lighting within the parking structure shall provide for safety and security and shall be integrated into the architectural character of the building design.
+- (2) Any portion of the parking garage visible from the Right-of-Way shall be screened with material and designed consistent with the primary building design. - (3) Lighting within the parking structure shall provide for safety and security and shall be integrated into the architectural character of the building design.
 No light bulbs shall be directly visible from outside the parking structure, and light spillage out of the parking structure shall be controlled according to urban design best practices.
-All lighting shall be provided in compliance with the City of Tucson/Pima County Outdoor Lighting Code. - (4) The internal circulation to and within the garage shall be convenient, safe, and clearly identified for both pedestrian and vehicular traffic, including appropriate signage for and placement of elevator and stair cores.

-5. Bicycle Parking

-- a.
-Short-Term Bicycle Parking - (1) Residential: Minimum of 0.3 spaces per Dwelling Unit or three (3), whichever is greater. - (2) Non-Residential: Minimum of two (2) spaces or one (1) per 5,000 square feet of GFA, whichever is greater. - b.
-Long-Term Bicycle Parking - (1) Residential: Long-term bicycle parking shall be provided per UDC Section 7.4.8. - (2) Office uses with GFA 6,000 square feet or greater: Minimum of one (1) space per 6,000 square feet of GFA.

-c.
-Bike Share

-(1) A Bike Share station/program in compliance with DTM's Bike Share program may be used as part of the IPP to meet the requirements of Subsection III.I.6.a., above.
-Not more than twenty-five (25) percent of the required bike parking for the Property can be met with Bike Share installations.

-- (2) If a proposed system is docked, it must be integrated with the TuGo Bike Share or then-current City docked Bike Share system. - (3) Siting must be coordinated and approved by DTM.
+All lighting shall be provided in compliance with the City of Tucson/Pima County Outdoor Lighting Code. - (4) The internal circulation to and within the garage shall be convenient, safe, and clearly identified for both pedestrian and vehicular traffic, including appropriate signage for and placement of elevator and stair cores. - 5.
+Bicycle Parking - a.
+Short-Term Bicycle Parking - Residential: Minimum of 0.3 spaces per Dwelling Unit or three (3), whichever is greater. - (2) Non-Residential: Minimum of two (2) spaces or one (1) per 5,000 square feet of GFA, whichever is greater. - b.
+Long-Term Bicycle Parking - (1) Residential: Long-term bicycle parking shall be provided per UDC Section 7.4.8. - (2) Office uses with GFA 6,000 square feet or greater: Minimum of one (1) space per 6,000 square feet of GFA. - c.
+Bike Share - A Bike Share station/program in compliance with DTM's Bike Share program may be used as part of the IPP to meet the requirements of Subsection III.I.6.a., above.
+Not more than twenty-five (25) percent of the required bike parking for the Property can be met with Bike Share installations. - (2) If a proposed system is docked, it must be integrated with the TuGo Bike Share or then-current City docked Bike Share system. - (3) Siting must be coordinated and approved by DTM.